-The M.S. in Criminal Justice program will prepare students to effectively work within criminal justice agencies, governmental organizations, and the private sector.
-The specializations comprise a core of contemporary theory and practice as well as the study of national and international issues in the administration of criminal justice.
+Walden University’s Master’s in Criminal Justice program will prepare students to effectively work within criminal justice agencies, governmental organizations, and the private sector.
+The programs comprise a core of contemporary theory and practice as well as the study of national and international issues in the administration of criminal justice.
 This includes the intersections of management of local, state, and federal criminal justice systems.
-Thus, the program provides students the opportunity to practically apply knowledge and skills that will impact society.
+Thus, it provides the ability to practically apply knowledge and skills that will impact society.
 With a unique blend of criminal behavioral theory, human services, technology, homeland security, and management, the program will provide students with critical 21st-century skills.

 At the end of the program, students will be able to:

 - Utilize theory and research to analyze historical trends and current perspectives in criminal justice.

 - Use research to evaluate factors related to crime and the impact of crime on criminal justice policies, practices, and procedures.

 - Evaluate the impact of U.S. constitutional policy and procedures on the criminal justice system.

 - Analyze the impact of the criminal justice process on victims and perpetrators.